The BIM approach

 The need for a specific and hierarchically laid-out documentation

-Polantis then asked Enveloppe Métallique du Bâtiment for more documentation: Autocad files, detailed diagrams, factory plans, etc. This was a request for specific and hierarchically laid-out information that the manufacturers could have easily provided but that the syndicate unfortunately did not have.
+Polantis then asked Enveloppe Métallique du Bâtiment for more documentation: Autocad files, detailed diagrams, factory plans, etc. This was a request for specific and hierarchically laid-out information that the manufacturers could have easily provided but that the syndicate, unfortunately, did not have.

 With the help of Polantis, a lot of work was then undertaken by Enveloppe Métallique du Bâtiment to gather together the documentation, sort it, annotate it, and organize it.
 For each product, the syndicate had to provide an informational sheet complete with designs where all fundamentally important information appeared.

-A document provided by the the syndicat
+A document provided by the syndicate

 To facilitate this process, the team of architects and the expert from Enveloppe Métallique du Bâtimentp made the decision to work together.

 Half-day meetings were held bi-monthly.
 The work was organized according to the steps opposite.
 First, the expert corrected one or two products, and during corrections, he explained the construction principle of the type of product in question.
-This allowed the architect who was project lead to understand the product and better represent it when she was making her cuts.
+This allowed the architect who was project lead to understand the product and better represents it when she was making her cuts.
 These exchanges also allowed her to understand what she needed to hide, or on the contrary, show about the object.
 After the session, similar products were treated independently and sent back to the expert for validation.
 The following session concerned another category of products.

 The expert also took advantage of this work to understand the possibilities and the limits of the CAD and BIM software programs on which the team of architects was working: each person took away from these exchanges more competence about the project, and also a better understanding of the professional task.